Conformal C2ST: Turning weak classifiers into strong two-sample tests: Preliminaries

 \paragraph{The classifier two-sample test (C2ST).} The C2ST is a widely used approach for detecting differences between two distributions.
 In the context of posterior validation, suppose we are given two datasets \( \{x_i\}_{i=1}^n \sim p \) and \( \{\tilde{x}_i\}_{i=1}^n \sim q\).
 To test the null hypothesis \( H_0 : p = q \), a classifier is trained to distinguish between the two samples.
 Specifically, each \(x_i\) is assigned label 1 and each \(\tilde{x}_i\) is assigned label 0, producing a labeled dataset \(\{(z_i, \ell_i)\}_{i=1}^{2n}\), where \(z_i \in \mathcal{X}\) and \(\ell_i \in \{0,1\}\).
 The combined dataset is randomly split into disjoint training and testing subsets.
 A classifier \(f: \mathcal{X} \to [0,1]\) is trained on the training portion to estimate the conditional probability \(\P{\ell=1 \mid z}\), and evaluated on the test set \(\mathcal{D}_{\text{te}}\).
 The C2ST test statistic is the classification accuracy on the test set:

-which is shown to have an asymptotic normal distribution in \cite{lopez2016revisiting}.
+which is shown to have an asymptotic normal distribution by \citet{lopez2016revisiting}.
 The null hypothesis \(H_0 : p = q\) is rejected if \(\hat{t}\) is significantly greater than 0.5, indicating that the classifier has learned to distinguish between \(p\) and \(q\).

 While C2ST is easy to implement and effective in many cases, it has two key limitations.
 First, its power depends heavily on the classifier quality.
 Poorly trained or underfit classifiers can yield inconclusive results, even when the two distributions differ.
 Second, its test statistic relies on hard decisions via thresholding at 0.5, discarding potentially useful information about classifier confidence.